-All Whatua Tū Aka applications (both EOIs and Full Proposals) will be assessed by an external research panel led by NZCER's kaupapa Māori research unit, Te Wāhanga.
-The same external panel of kaupapa Māori researchers will assess applications at both stages, and feedback will be provided to all applicants at each stage.
+All Full Proposals will be assessed by an external research panel led by NZCER's kaupapa Māori research unit, Te Wāhanga.3 This is the same panel that reviewed EOIs.
+Applicants who submitted an EOI will have received written feedback from the panel to support the further development of their proposals.